 If there is any loophole in your cybersecurity that can :

-- Help the third party to make any changes in your data
+- Help the third party to make any changes to your data

 - Can make any changes to the information sent by the sender